puppetlabs/puppet-strings/README.md

 ### Generate documentation in JSON

-Strings can generate a `.json` file or print JSON to stdout.
+Strings can generate a JSON file or print JSON to stdout.
 This can be useful for handling or displaying the data with your own custom applications.

 By default, Strings prints JSON output to stdout.